C-41 process: The negative

 After processing, the resulting film is a negative, meaning that the darkest spots on the film are those areas that were brightest in the source.
 Light is projected through the finished negative onto color photographic paper, yielding positive image prints.

 Nearly all C-41 films also include an orange mask to offset the optical inadequacies of the dyes in the film.
-These C-41 negatives appear orange when viewed directly, though the orange base is compensated for in the formulation of color print materials.
-Some C-41 films, intended for scanning, do not have this orange base.
+These C-41 negatives appear orange when viewed directly, though the orange mask is compensated for in the formulation of color print materials.
+Some C-41 films, intended for scanning, do not have this orange mask.